MRCIEU/PHESANT/README.md

 5. For the multinomial regression results, include only the main result (not the results for each particular category of a given variable as described above).
 6. Generate basic figures: qqplot, and 3 forest plots for continous, ordered categorical and binary results separately (for results with P<0.05/numTests, i.e. the
 Bonferroni corrected 0.05 threshold).
-We do not generate a forest plot for the categorical unordered results, because we have not overall estimate (and confidence interval) for the model overall, because we use a likelihood ratio test to generate a model P value.
+We do not generate a forest plot for the categorical unordered results, because we have no overall estimate (and confidence interval) for the model overall, because we use a likelihood ratio test to generate a model P value.
 For these plots we use all results except for phenotypes marked as 'trait of interest'.

 The results processing is run with the following command: